mahmoud/ashes/COMPATIBILITY.md

 Release 2.2.2

 [ ]  PR-368 - Add context.getTemplateName.
 This method now correctly returns the template name even for directly loaded templates being used as partials.
 For end users please use this api for getting the template name instead of ctx.templatename.

+Release 2.2.3

+[ ] PR-363, GH-340 - Remove old optimization to avoid looking at arrays in get.